rhallman96/gb/README.md

 # game boy
 This is a Nintendo Game Boy emulator implemented in C++ using SDL for graphics and keyboard input.
-This program is currently only compatible with Linux and Mac OSX.
+This program is designed for Mac OS and Linux, and is not compatible with Windows.

 ## Dependencies
 + SDL2 / SDL2_Image